jurneebrinson/audio-classification-project/README.md

 This project classifies audio samples using spectrogram images.
 The current milestone focuses on the dataset package and a runnable notebook that shows the model inputs and targets.

+## Project Purpose

+The goal of this project is to explore audio classification through the lens of sound organization and creative music production workflows.
+As someone with interests in DJing and music production, a major challenge in working with large sound libraries is quickly identifying, organizing, and retrieving samples based on their sonic characteristics rather than just file names.

+This project treats audio classification as a way to structure and understand sound collections more meaningfully.
+By converting audio signals into spectrograms and training a CNN to classify them into categories such as kick, snare, hi-hat, bass, pad, and vocal, the model learns patterns that reflect how producers naturally think about and organize sound.

+Beyond its technical goals, this system is motivated by practical creative use cases: improving sample discovery, supporting faster workflow during production, and enabling more intelligent tagging and organization of audio assets.

 ## Dataset

 The repository includes a small example dataset under `data/example_data/` so the milestone notebook can run immediately after cloning the repo.
 The example dataset contains two spectrogram images per class: